cgreenhalgh/unity-timed-ticket-authenticator/README.md

 Typically, add it to the same NetworkManager object.
 Note the use of PrecheckTicket to avoid initiating network connections before/after events.

+Also note that the sample client uses NetworkManager.StartClient(uri) with its own serverUri value rather than the NetworkManager default URL.
+This is needed (e.g.) to specify a path for the websocket client transport (the NetworkManager default is then still used for the server).

 ### getting ticket from URL

 Note, the sample client will set the ticket from the URL parameter 'ticket' if built for WebGL.
 This uses the javascript native plugin Plugins/jshelpers.jslib.